MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/formula-bar-find-replace.md

 ## Launch Find and Replace

-You can launch the **Find and Replace** control in the formula bar using the Find and replace shortcut keys, **Ctrl+H**.
+You can launch the **Find and Replace** control in the formula bar using the find and replace shortcut keys, **Ctrl+H**.
 You can also pre-populate text in the search input.

 To get started, [create a new app](get-started-test-drive.md), or [edit an existing app](edit-app.md) in Power Apps Studio.
 Once open, use any of the following methods to launch the **Find and Replace** control.